kgrajski/ercot_dart/README.md

 Summary:
 - Select independent variables that conform with ERCOT operations
   - Do no "leak" the future into the modeling
-  - For example, if we desire to use lagged DART values, we must use actual last known (and not merely 24-hours prior)
+  - To use lagged DART values, we must use actual last known (and not merely 24-hours prior)
 - Define five categories of independent variables
   - DART lagged prices
   - DART historical rolling prices